tonetheman/js13k_2022/readme.md

 #### death GROWS A GARDEN on a jetpack....

-- DONE: need a title screen
-    - shows for a few seconds and moves on
-    - no controls

 - MUST: need an instruction/setup screen
     - shows until user hits space bar
     - STARTED

-- DONE: MUST: need scrolling backgrounds
-    - MAKE THESE IN CODE
-    - not enough room

-- DONE: MUST: bring bad guys further onto screen

-- DONE: MUST: slow down rockets a bit?

 - MUST: need graphics for rockets?
     - if not i need particles at least i think?